|Many small islands lie near the shore.|

 Little did we know, the 20 to 25 minute drive was much more interesting than we’d anticipated.
 Terry suggested we take the coastal route if we were interested in some amazing scenery.
 He was so right!
 With the bright morning sun shining on the sea, the scenic route took our breath away.
 For that reason alone, we’ll be looking forward to returning to Ulverstone for grocery shopping in the also quaint 7000 population town.

 |We’re excited to see the trains pass by our view several times a day.|

 The temperature here is considerably cooler than we’d anticipated.
-With no warm clothing in our tiny inventory, we both needed to find something in the way of sweatshirt or flannel shirts while in Ulverstone.
+With no warm clothing in our tiny inventory, we both needed to find something in the way of a sweatshirt or flannel shirts while in Ulverstone.
 In Australia, sweatshirts are called “jumpers.”

-Parking on the main boulevard where literally all the stores are located, we found a few shops, one where we each purchased soft flannel shirts, both men’s sizes, Tom’s an XL, mine a small for US $20, AU $27.
-I found a perfect hooded jumper in another nearby store for US $15, AU $20 which I’m wearing now, feeling cozy and warm on the chilly morning.
+Parking on the main boulevard where literally all the stores are located, we found a few shops, one where we each purchased soft flannel shirts, both men’s sizes, Tom’s an XL, mine, a small for US $20, AU 27.
+I found a perfect hooded jumper in another nearby store for US $15, AU 20 which I’m wearing now, feeling cozy and warm on the chilly morning.